Harika-SVL/Jenkins/notes.md

 ```
 ### Terms

+* ARTIFACT

-* Artifact => For generating artifacts we use build tools like msbuild, maven/gradle
+=> For generating artifacts we use build tools like msbuild, maven/gradle

+=> These are referenced in a pipeline stage for automated deployment to the target environment

+* UNIT TEST

-* unit test => junit, mstest/nunit, pytest, jasmine, mocha, most CI/CD systems understand junit xml reports to generate test results
+=> java-junit, microsoft-mstest/nunit, python-pytest, nodejs-jasmine, nodejs-mocha, most CI/CD systems understand junit xml reports to generate test results

+=> incorporating unit testing into the DevOps process, which involves automating the entire software development life cycle to enable faster delivery of software while maintaining its quality

+* CODE COVERAGE

-* code coverage => we do this from sonar qube
+=> we do this from sonar qube

+=> helps you determine the proportion of your project's code that is actually being tested by tests such as unit tests.
+To increase your confidence of the code changes, and guard effectively against bugs, your tests should exercise - or cover - a large proportion of your code

+[ Code Coverage = Branch Coverage (testing method, which aims to ensure that each one of the possible branch from each decision point is executed at least once and thereby ensuring that all reachable code is executed) + Line Coverage (how many of lines of source code have been tested) ]

+* STATIC CODE ANALYSIS

-* Static Code Analysis => we do this from sonar qube
+=> we do this from sonar qube, figuring best code analysis

+=> method of computer program debugging that is done by examining the code without executing the program.
+The process provides an understanding of the code structure and can help ensure that the code adheres to industry standards

+* ARTIFACT REPOSITORY

-* artifact repository => we would use jfrog (azure artifacts)
+=> we would use jfrog (azure artifacts)

+=> Artifacts are large binary packages that are created throughout the development and release process.
+An artifact repository is a software application designed to manage these artifacts

 ### Using Jenkins to build Maven Projects